San Francisco police used rape kit DNA to arrest victim, DA says - NewsBreak

 San Francisco police used rape kit DNA to arrest victim, DA says

-SAN FRANCISCO, Calif. ( KRON ) – DNA collected from rape victims is being used to help identify them as possible crime suspects, San Francisco District Attorney Chesa Boudin said Monday.
+SAN FRANCISCO, CA ( KRON ) – DNA collected from rape victims is being used to help identify them as possible crime suspects, San Francisco District Attorney Chesa Boudin said Monday.

 Boudin said he has learned the police crime lab has tried to identify suspects through a database that includes DNA profiles from sex-assault victims.
 He said a woman was arrested recently for a property crime based on her years-old rape kit DNA.

 Boudin condemned the practice on Monday, saying, “Rapes and sexual assault are violent, dehumanizing, and traumatic.
 I am disturbed that victims who have the courage to undergo an invasive examination to help identify their perpetrators are being treated like criminals rather than supported as crime victims.
 We should encourage survivors to come forward—not collect evidence to use against them in the future.
 This practice treats victims like evidence, not human beings.
 This is legally and ethically wrong.
 My office is demanding that this practice end immediately, and is encouraging local and state legislators to introduce legislation to end this practice in California.
-We remain committed to doing everything in our power to support survivors of sexual violence.”STATE NEWS: Modesto man arrested in Kern County for abducting his 3 children
+We remain committed to doing everything in our power to support survivors of sexual violence.”Hope but no arrest 5 years after Indiana girls found dead

 Police Chief Bill Scott said he’s ordered an investigation and plans to end the practice if the allegations are true.